arpitasi/ansible-elk-playbook/ansible-elk-playbook/README.md

  - The playbook was built and tested on AWS ec2 instance based on Ubuntu  AMI
  - You will need Ansible installed and running
- - Playbook is currently configured to set up the ELK stack together with Metricbeat for server perf monitoring.
+ - Playbook is currently configured to set up the ELK stack together with Metricbeat for server performance monitoring.

  ## Instructions

- 1. Edit your Ansible hosts file ('/etc/ansible/hosts') and add an 'hosts' entry for the server you wish to install ELK on
- 2. Verify connectivity to the ELK server, ssh connectivity must be working.
- 3. In the terminal on the machine hosting Ansible, clone this repo.
- 4. Cd into the directory, and run:
- `ansible-playbook main.yml`
+Please run ansible-playbook -i /opt/ansible/inventory/aws_ec2.yaml main.yml -vvvv --ask-vault-pass Password for vault : awssecret

- The plays in the playbook will run on the target server, installing ELK and the specified hosts.
+ The plays in the playbook will run on the Ansible Controller on target host set in dynamic inventory server, installing ELK and the specified hosts.